-Broward County's Drug Court is the third oldest drug court in the nation, created in 1991, and the Drug Court Treatment Division serves close to 800 clients daily.
-The Drug Court Treatment Division has two programs providing diversion from jail or prison for persons with substance related conditions.
-The original Pretrial Intervention Program was designed as an alternative to traditional incarceration for first time, non-violent criminal offenders who are charged with the purchase or possession of a controlled substance and/or other substance abuse related offense.
-PTI participants may be eligible to have their felony charges dismissed by participating by successfully completing the program.
-The State funded Post-Adjudicatory Program was designed to divert adjudicated felons with substance related conditions from returning to prison.
-Both programs are a minimum of one-year of treatment with the goal of breaking the cycle of drug use and criminal justice involvement by using a variety of individualized treatment services to restore the participant as a productive member of society.
+Broward County's Drug Court is the third oldest drug court in the nation, created in 1991, and the Drug Court Treatment Division serves close to 250 clients daily.
+The Drug Court Treatment Division has two jail/prison diversion programs for persons with substance-related conditions.
+The Pretrial Intervention Program serves as an alternative to traditional incarceration for first-time, non-violent criminal offenders charged with purchasing or possessing a controlled substance and/or other substance abuse-related offenses.
+PTI participants may be eligible to have their felony charges dismissed by completing the program.
+In addition, the State-funded Post-Adjudicatory Program diverts adjudicated felons with substance-related conditions from returning to prison.
+Both programs are a minimum of one year of treatment to break the cycle of drug use and criminal justice involvement by using various individualized treatment services to restore the participant as a productive member of society.

-The Outpatient Component of the Pretrial Intervention Program is accredited by CARF International, Inc., an independent, nonprofit accrediting body whose mission is to promote the quality, value, and optimal outcomes of services through a consultative accreditation process.
-This component was the first program to be accredited under CARF's Drug Court Behavioral Health Core Program Standards in 2003.
-The program has been awarded three three-year accreditations which represents the highest level of accreditation and shows substantial conformance to the CARF standards during every survey since the first in 2003.
+The Outpatient Component of the Pretrial Intervention Program is accredited by CARF International, Inc., an independent, nonprofit accrediting body whose mission is to promote quality, value and optimal outcomes through a consultative accreditation process.
+This component was the first program to be accredited under CARF's Drug Court Behavioral Health Core Program Standards in 2003 and has continued to be awarded three-year accreditations, which represents the highest level of accreditation.

 The 17th Judicial Circuit Drug Court Judges and General Magistrate, through regular court hearings, continually monitor all participants' progress.
-Failure to comply with the requirements of the programs results in the imposition of a variety of graduated interventions and sanctions.
-Compliance with treatment requirements results in incentives that are given to reward positive behaviors.
-Pretrial Intervention (PTI) participants sign a Deferred Prosecution Agreement that includes a waiver of speedy trial and a limited waiver of confidentiality so staff can report the participant's progress directly to the Court.
-Clients are supervised by the Florida Department of Corrections.
+Failure to comply with the requirements of the programs results in a variety of graduated interventions and sanctions.
+Compliance with treatment requirements results in incentives rewarding positive behaviors.
+Pretrial Intervention (PTI) participants sign a Deferred Prosecution Agreement that includes a speedy trial waiver and a limited confidentiality waiver so staff can report the participant's progress directly to the Court.
+The Florida Department of Corrections supervises clients.

 To participate in the Pretrial Component, participants must meet the following criteria: